absmach/magistrala-docs/docs/user-guide/clients/channels.md

 ![View channel](../../img/clients/channel-view.png)

-This will lead you to the channel settings page, where you can view all the channel settings.
+This will lead you to the channel settings page, where you can view all the channel settings and connections.

 ![View channel settings](../../img/clients/channel-view-settings.png)

 ## Update a Channel

-In the channel settings page, you are able to update the following channel details:
+In the channel settings page, you will be able to update the following channel details:

 1. Name
 2. Metadata
 3. Status

 To update a field, click on the `pencil` icon on the far end of the field to edit.
-Once you have updated the value, click on the `tick` icon to update the changes or the `cross` icon to cancel the change.
+Once you have updated the value, click on the `check` icon to update the changes or the `cross` icon to cancel the change.
 To update the channel status, toggle the switch on the far end of the status field.

 ![Edit channel](../../img/clients/channel-update.png)